DuncanRitchie/blog/src/content/posts/2022/html-elements.md

   /* Fills for the definition list items.
 	These are actually solid colour fills, because --gradient-overlay-3d is commented out in them.
-	But I’ve implemented them as gradients, in case I wanted to uncomment the var(--gradient-overlay-3d), and so that I can have the “used” colour derived from the “unused-usable” made darker. */
+	But I’ve implemented them as gradients, in case I wanted to uncomment the var(--gradient-overlay-3d), and so that I can have the “used” colour derived from the “usable-unused” made darker. */
 	--used-gradient:
 		/* var(--gradient-overlay-3d), */
 		linear-gradient(rgba(0,0,0,0.5), rgba(0,0,0,0.5)),